Credit Cards Credit Card Rewards

 The Chase Sapphire Preferred can typically be worth the $95 annual fee if you're able to take advantage of its many benefits.
 That includes up to $50 statement credits each anniversary year for hotel stays purchased through Chase Travel℠.

-You can also combine points from other eligible Chase cards onto your Sapphire Preferred and they’ll be worth 25% more for travel redemptions through Chase Travel℠.
+You can also combine points from other eligible Chase cards onto your Sapphire Preferred and they could be worth up to 1.5x more value for eligible travel redemptions through Chase Travel℠.

 Is Discover it Cash Back a good first card?